JohnCoates/Aerial/Readme.md

 ## Installation

+**Warning :** Are you using or planning to install 10.15 beta ?
+If so check [this issue](https://github.com/JohnCoates/Aerial/issues/801) for more information about the current status of Aerial on macOS 10.15 and progress.

 Aerial now includes an auto-update mechanism using the [Sparkle open-source project](https://github.com/sparkle-project/Sparkle).
 You will need to download it manually the first time :

 1. Quit **System Preferences**.